HAMILTON, BUTLER COUNTY

 DOE recently completed the third Five-Year Review for the Fernald site in September 2011.
 The review found that the remedy at the Fernald site remains protective of human health and the environment.
 The next Five-Year Review is scheduled for September 2016.

-The primary future use of the site is an undeveloped park for wildlife viewing, with U.S. DOE maintaining all future site control.
-Extensive wetlands, trails and a multi-use environmental education facility have been constructed.
+The primary use of the site is an undeveloped park for wildlife viewing, with U.S. DOE maintaining site controls.
+Extensive wetlands, trails and a multi-use environmental education facility have been constructed and is open for use.
 Natural resource restoration activities are being coordinated with the Ohio Environmental Protection Agency and were completed in October 2006.
-A multi-use education facility is now open to site visitors.

 ContactsRemedial Project Manager, U.S. EPA